backdrop-contrib/imce/README.txt

 Keyboard shurtcuts (UP, DOWN, DELETE, INSERT).
 Javascript API that allows custom usage of the browser, which makes IMCE suitable for any wysiwyg editor.
 Built-in support for FCKeditor
-Built-in support for inline image/file insertion into plain textareas.
+Built-in support for inline image/file insertion into plain textareas.# admin ability to switch to any user's settings. administration of user files in user/x/imce pages.